artillepsy/Chtonic-Archipelago/README.md

 ### Summary

-This is a personal project which available on [Ludum Dare](https://ldjam.com/events/ludum-dare/50/chtonic-arhipelago).
+This is a small project which available on [Ludum Dare](https://ldjam.com/events/ludum-dare/50/chtonic-arhipelago).
 This game was made for 3 days in a small team of two programmers and one artist.